MMINAIL/mminail.github.io/_includes/templates/md/md/md-gist-template.md

 {% endraw %}
 ```

-{% include brackets-ide.md %}

 {% include sources-and-uses.md %}

 ### External Sources

-- The [Project Source Links](https://mminail.github.io/Shell/Source-Shell-Links.htm){:title='Click to Visit the Source Links page of the Shell Lessons Project at GitHub pages'}{:target='_blank'} page of the Shell Lessons Project.
-Published by © 2017 - 2018 [Mminail.github.io](https://mminail.github.io/){:title='Click to Visit the Home Page of the Concept Library at the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation'}{:target='_blank'}.
+- The [Project Source Links](https://mminail.github.io/Shell/Source-Shell-Links.htm){:title="Click to Visit the Source Links page of the Shell Lessons Project at GitHub pages"}{:target="_blank"} page of the Shell Lessons Project.
+Published by © 2017 - 2018 [Mminail.github.io](https://mminail.github.io/){:title="Click to Visit the Concept Library of the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation"}{:target="_blank"}.

 **Note**.
 This page crafted with {{ page.version }}.